ecstasysdevelopment/ecstasysdevelopment/README.md

 </p>

 <p align="center">
-  ⭐️ If you like my work, consider starring a repo – it motivates me to do more cool stuff!
+  ⭐️ If you like my work, consider starring a repo, please xd!
 </p>